TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Introduction/Index.rst

 *backend* part of the core only.

 The TYPO3 Documentation Team hopes that this document will form a complete picture of the TYPO3 Core architecture and the backend.
-It will hopefully be the reference of choice in your work with TYPO3.
+It will hopefully be the knowledge base of choice in your work with TYPO3.